 The 4 c.u. language requirement is normally fulfilled by taking Intensive Beginning Japanese (JPAN021 & 022, 4 c.u.) or four semesters of non-intensive Japanese (JPAN011, 012, 111 & 112).
 For those who place out of JPAN022 or JPAN112, established by placement exam or transfer credit, the language requirement is reduced to 2 c.u. so that the total minor requirement for these students is reduced to 6 c.u.
 Of the three Japan-related electives, 2 c.u. may be additional language courses.

 Students must complete 4 cu of Korean language, usually KORN011 & 012: Elementary Korean I & II and KORN111 & 112: Intermediate Korean I & II.
-The requirement may also be fulfilled by taking two semesters of Korean for Heritage Speakers (KORN131 and 132).
-For those students who place out of KORN112 or KORN132, established by qualifying exam or transfer credit, the language requirement is reduced to 2 cu taken at PENN so that the total minor requirement for these students is reduced to 6 cu.
+For those students who place out of KORN112 or KORN132, established by placement test or transfer credit, the language requirement is reduced to 2 cu taken at PENN so that the total minor requirement for these students is reduced to 6 cu.
 The three electives should be non-language courses pertaining to Korea; however, higher level language and literature courses may be accepted with prior approval.

 This interdisciplinary minor is intended to offer undergraduates an experience which focuses on East Asia as a region of the world and of human experience, and provides an integrated curriculum drawing on the approaches of the social sciences, humanities, and legal studies.
 In addition to an introduction to East Asian language, students take relevant courses in such departments and programs as History, International Relations, Political Science, Sociology, Asian and Middle Eastern Studies, and Law.
 The minor is administered by the Center for East Asian Studies, an interdisciplinary institution that also facilitates interdepartmental initiatives and outreach programs.